brevzin/cpp_proposals/2287_designated_base/designated-base.md

 [3.1]{.pnum} If the *braced-init-list* contains a *designated-initializer-list*, `T` shall be an aggregate class.
 The ordered identifiers in the designators of the *designated-initializer-list* shall form a subsequence of the ordered identifiers in the direct non-static data members of `T`.
 Aggregate initialization is performed ([dcl.init.aggr]).
 :::

-The proposal here is to extend both of these rules to cover not just the direct non-static data members of `T` but also all indirect members, such that every interleaving bae class is also an aggregate class.
+The proposal here is to extend both of these rules to cover not just the direct non-static data members of `T` but also all indirect members, such that every interleaving base class is also an aggregate class.
 That is:

 ::: bq
 ```cpp